p4535992/foundryvtt-automated-polymorpher/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

-# NOTE: The module is ABANDONED and is been "removed" from the official module list for avoid license issues with the module [automated-evocations](https://github.com/theripper93/automated-evocations), if anyone plans to retake the module let them know first at [theRipper93](https://github.com/theripper93) to avoid any kind of problems.
+# NOTE: The module is just for personal use only and is been "removed" from the official module list for avoid license issues with the module [automated-evocations](https://github.com/theripper93/automated-evocations), if anyone plans to retake the module let them know first at [theRipper93](https://github.com/theripper93) to avoid any kind of problems.

 ### [BETA] Due to several issues that I cannot solve (details on the github project), the module has been categorized as beta, there is an open commission on the league server for anyone interested in support a module with these features https://discord.com/channels/732325252788387980/1076817951623229500.